 Choosing Your Mobile Media Sources: How Many Are Enough?

-On the 24th of September, Edition IX of the industry-standard AppsFlyer Performance Index will be released, helping app marketers to answer the most important question in user acquisition: ‘Which media sources should I work with?’
+On the 24th of September, 2019 Edition IX of the industry-standard AppsFlyer Performance Index was released, helping app marketers to answer the most important question in user acquisition: ‘Which media sources should I work with?’

-But before that, we wanted to answer another key question we often hear from advertisers: “How many media sources should I run with?”
+But on top of that, we wanted to answer another key question we often hear from advertisers: “How many media sources should I run with?”
 Indeed, it is a key question to answer, impacting UA strategy, budget allocation, reach, fraud, and more.

 Media source diversification is important yet challenging for marketers at all UA scales.
 It forces them to strategically invest resources in setup and ongoing optimization.
 As in any relationship, it can also create overhead, not to mention expose their campaigns to fraud.